joshwadd/Vehicle_detection/README.md

 ## Results

-The vehicle detection pipeline successfully identifies vehicles in the video stream with very few false postiv
+The vehicle detection pipeline successfully identifies vehicles in the video stream with very few false positives arising.
+The bounding boxes around the cars are not very stable and in some cases separate.
+This could be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjIxNjAyMDJdfQ==
+eyJoaXN0b3J5IjpbLTY1OTgxNjI1OV19
 -->